Accelerate Your Path to a Career in Nursing

 - File an application and submit an official transcript to Undergraduate Admissions, who will review your transcripts and add transfer credits.

-- Notify the Nursing program office at your preferred location that your transcripts are ready to be reviewed for the required Second Degree Program prerequisites.
-The Admissions Office will provide the Nursing contact with your cumulative GPA for review.
+- Notify the campus contact at your preferred location that your transcripts are ready to be reviewed for the required Second Degree Program prerequisites.
+The Admissions Office will provide the campus contact with your cumulative GPA for review.